Interferometers | previous | next | feedback |

 Noise Influences

-Interferometric measurements can be subject to laser noise, but often also from quantum noise influences.
+• There can be technical noise from light sources, e.g. laser noise, but also quantum noise influences.
 Typically, vacuum noise entering the open input port at a beamsplitter defines the standard quantum limit (shot noise limit) for the sensitivity [2, 5].
-A noise level below that limit can be achieved by injecting squeezed states of light into an interferometer [2, 4, 10].
+A noise level below that limit can sometimes be achieved by injecting squeezed states of light into an interferometer [2, 4, 12].

 Bibliography